thegridelectric/gridworks-protocol/docs/types/telemetry-snapshot-spaceheat.rst

     - Format: ReasonableUnixTimeMs

 **AboutNodeAliasList**:
     - Description: AboutNodeAliases.
 The list of Spaceheat nodes in the snapshot.
     - Format: LeftRightDot

 **ValueList**:
-    - Description: ValueList
+    - Description: ValueList.

 **TelemetryNameList**:
     - Description:

+**TypeName**:
+    - Description: All GridWorks Versioned Types have a fixed TypeName, which is a string of lowercase alphanumeric words separated by periods, most significant word (on the left) starting with an alphabet character, and final word NOT all Hindu-Arabic numerals.

+**Version**:
+    - Description: All GridWorks Versioned Types have a fixed version, which is a string of three Hindu-Arabic numerals.

 .. autoclass:: gwproto.types.telemetry_snapshot_spaceheat.check_is_left_right_dot
     :members: